-Heart rate, respiratory rate, temperature, and urination and defecation are all physiological signs that can tell you about your pug's health.
-Like people, dogs have ranges for normal temperature, heart and respiratory rates, and elimination.
-The following values can help you assess your pug's condition.
+Heart rate, respiratory rate, temperature, and urination and defecation are all physiologic signs that you can check to make sure your Lab is in peak health.
+Like people, dogs have ranges for normal temperature, heart and respiratory rates, and elimination, but the following values can help you assess your Lab's condition.

-To take your pug's temperature, use a rectal thermometer.
-Lubricate it with petroleum jelly or K-Y Jelly.
-While someone else holds the dog, lift his tail and gently insert the thermometer one to three inches into the anal canal, using a twisting motion.
-Don't force it.
-Leave the thermometer in for the amount of time recommended by the manufacturer, or for two minutes.
-Don't let your pug sit down while you're taking his temperature or the thermometer may break.
-If this happens, take him to the veterinarian to have it removed.
+To take a dog's temperature, use a rectal thermometer.
+Bulb and digital thermometers work equally well, but a digital thermometer provides a faster result.
+Whichever you choose, lubricate the thermometer with petroleum or KY Jelly, and have someone else hold the dog still.
+Lift his tail and gently insert the thermometer 1 to 3 inches into the anal canal, using a twisting motion.
+Leave the thermometer in for the amount of time recommended by the manufacturer.

 Don't let the dog sit down while you're taking his temperature, or the thermometer may break.
 If this happens, take the dog to the veterinarian for removal.

 Checking the Heart Rate